StateOff/petit_program/README.md

 - Levels, Sprites and Font defined as inline code
 - Amazing AI - behold Skynet
 - Only depends on SDL2 & C++ 17
+- Super-Mini unit test definition included (enable via `WITH_TESTS` CMake Option)
+- Super-Mini EC(S) included (using OOP, not DOD)
+- Tuple-based Service-Locator
+- In source SDL build

 # Building

 ## Linux

+Sane, developed and tested via:

+## Windows

+Too frustrating to get right, but hey:

+## MacOS

+Too hard and expensive to access.
+Should be somewhat similar to Linux.

 # How to play?